BASEforHANK/HANK_BusinessCycleAndInequality/docs/src/steadystate.md

 # Computation of the steady state and dimensionality reduction
 !!! note
-    Most of the code of this section is in the folder `HetAgentsFcns`.
+    Most of the code of this section is in the folder `4_HetAgentsFcns`.

 The model features uninsured income shocks ``y`` (by assumption, all workers supply the same efficiency units of labor [^BBL], so idiosyncratic productivity shocks translate